HoVDuc/ppocrv5-onnx/README.md

   save_dir: output
   box_thickness: 2
 ```
+`resize_long` is used instead of a fixed `input_shape` for detection to match official PaddleOCR behavior and prevent image distortion.
 Adjust paths if you relocate models or the dictionary.

 ## Run
 You can run either via the console script or directly with Python.